4.2 Administration and governance

-The main governmental authority
+The primary governmental authority:

-The CSODY performs administrative and professional tasks related to improving and promoting the quality of life of youth and building a complete, comprehensive and cross-sectorial youth policy.
-The aforementioned scope includes: proposing and implementing strategic documents, laws, other acts, programmes and projects in the field of youth policy, and monitoring and evaluation thereof, especially in the involvement of young people as partners in the processes of decision-making, informal education, leisure and youth culture, volunteering and participating in the development of civil society, promoting political participation and protecting human rights, information, mobility and the provision of quality and regular support to the organized youth sector and its activities.
-The Ministry develops measures and programmes aimed at preventing the social exclusion of young people and providing the basis for a complete, creative and dignified life in their youthful times.
+The CSODY performs administrative and professional tasks aimed at enhancing and promoting the quality of life for youth.
+Its focus is on developing a complete, comprehensive, and cross-sectorial youth policy.
+This includes proposing and implementing strategic documents, laws and other acts, as well as programmes and projects in the field of youth policy.
+This scope extends to monitoring and evaluating these initiatives, with a particular emphasis on involving young people as partners in decision-making process.
+It also covers areas such as informal education, leisure, youth culture, volunteering, engagement in civil society development, promotion of political participation, protection of human rights, information dissemination, mobility, and providing quality and regular support to the organized youth sector and its activities.
+The CSODY develops measures and programmes aimed at preventing the social exclusion of young people and providing the basis for a complete, creative, and dignified life during their youthful years.

-According to the Law on Local and Regional Self-Government, municipalities, towns, and counties are independent in deciding on affairs from their self-governing sphere of competence.
-At regional and local levels, municipalities and counties establish administrative departments or services to carry out activities within their scope, including, among others, activities in the field of social services, education, social welfare, etc.
+According to the Act on Local and Regional Self-Government, municipalities, towns, and counties are independent in deciding on affairs within their self-governing sphere of competence.
+At the regional and local levels, municipalities and counties establish administrative departments or services to carry out activities within their scope.
+These activities include, among others, those related to social services, education, social welfare, etc.

-- Social welfare
+- social welfare

-- Health care
+- health care

-- Upbringing and education
+- upbringing and education

-- Pension system
+- pension system

-- Housing care
+- housing care

-- Regional development
+- regional development

-- Civil society development
+- civil society development